robinovitch61/the-leo-zone/content/posts/aoc-2022/index.md

 In the end, I'm actually really glad I did AoC in Python, a language I use daily at work and have used for years now.
-I experimented with functions and classes in the `collections`, `functools`, and `ast` modules that I'd wanted to mess around with, had some fun code golfing some of the earlier days, reinforced my understanding of scopes and mutability in Python, and generally came out of the experience a notably stronger Python programmer.
+I experimented with functions and classes in the `collections`, `functools`, and `ast` modules that I'd wanted to mess around with, had some fun code golfing some of the earlier days, reinforced my understanding of scopes and mutability in Python, and came out of the experience a notably stronger Python programmer.

 ### Engaging with the Community